ferrocene/ferrocene/src/expressions.rst

 :dp:`fls_od0h3v40kjp6`
-An invocation of the ``addr_of!()`` :t:`macro` expands to a :t:`constant expression` allowed in any :t:`constant context` and :t:`constant function`, subject to the same restrictions as a :t:`mutable borrow expression`.
+An invocation of the ``addr_of!()`` :t:`macro` expands to a :t:`constant expression` allowed in any :t:`constant context` and :t:`constant function`, subject to the same restrictions as a :t:`immutable borrow expression`.

 :dp:`fls_6sc556tz4oxd`
 An invocation of the ``panic!()`` :t:`macro` expands to a :t:`constant